helenaMontenegro/PLOG-18-19/README.md

 ![Cam Image](https://github.com/helenaMontenegro/PLOG-18-19/blob/master/docs/Cam1.JPG)

+A 3D interface for this game was implemented for another curricular unity (LAIG) and it is available [here](https://github.com/helenaMontenegro/LAIG-18_19).

 ## Chess Loop Puzzles

 The objective of this project was to implement a program to solve a decision problem using restrictions, where the decision problem is Chess Loop Puzzles.
 The objective of Chess Loop Puzzles is to position different types of chess pieces in a board with different dimensions so that each piece attacks, with its characteristic movement, only a piece of a different type, forming a loop.